grantkollar/Foodfinder/README.md

 ## Intro

-moved?
+moving?
 Traveling?
 Want to try a new cuisine?
 Food Finder can:

 - Recommend restaurants based on your location and food preferences.
 - Provide restaurant information, consumer reviews and consumer discounts
-- Allows you to freely comment on restaurants
+- Allow you to freely comment on restaurants

 If you're a restaurant owner, Food Finder is still helpful: